BigScary/GriefPrevention/.github/ISSUE_TEMPLATE/bug-report.md

   - [ ] Issue still occurs even if GriefPrevention is the only plugin running
 - [ ] I attempted testing for the issue on a new server
   - [ ] Issue still occurs even after testing on a new server
+- [ ] I attempted testing for the issue with the vanilla client (no mods)
+  - [ ] Issue still occurs even after testing with the vanilla Minecraft client